This post will be helpful if you’re looking to:

 How do you see this information together?

-If you’re selecting the best performance pages from GSC and analyzing their GA4 metrics, aren’t you missing out on pages that have more meaningful visitor impact but they’re not ranking as high?
+If you’re selecting the best performance pages from GSC and analyzing their GA4 metrics, aren’t you missing out on pages with more meaningful visitor impact but not ranking as high?

 You need to: